bpauld/PFW/README.md

-# Acceleration of Frank-Wolf under Parallelization
+# Acceleration of Frank-Wolfe under Parallelization

 This code can be used to reproduce the numerical experiments from the work